Alzheimer's Disease FAQ

-Alzheimer’s is considered a terminal condition, with an average life expectancy of 4 to 8 years after diagnosis, though some individuals live 15 or 20 years after their initial diagnosis.
+Alzheimer’s is considered a terminal condition, with an average life expectancy of 4 to 8 years after diagnosis.
 It is the sixth leading cause of death in the United States.
-Roughly 5.5 million Americans, the vast majority of whom are older adults (over the age of 65), are living with Alzheimer’s.
-Early Onset Alzheimer’s, on the other hand, affects approximately 200,000 Americans under the age of 65, according to the Alzheimer’s Association.
+Roughly 5.5 million Americans (a majority over the age of 65) are living with Alzheimer’s.
+Early Onset Alzheimer’s, affects approximately 200,000 Americans under the age of 65, according to the Alzheimer’s Association.

 If you have a loved one who has recently been diagnosed, you likely have many questions.
 This FAQ gives you answers from care professionals at Visiting Angels®.
 Learn more about Alzheimer’s below.